Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 Outdoor Travel Gear

-Aside from water activities at the beach, Hawai’i is a great place to explore the outdoors, no matter what island you visit.
+Aside from water activities at the beach, Hawai’i is a great place to explore the outdoors, no matter which island you visit.

-Many visitors travel to Hawai’i to visit the national parks and go hiking, ATV’ing, and horseback riding.
+Many visitors travel to Hawai’i to visit the national parks and go hiking, riding ATVs, and horseback riding.
 For outdoor enthusiasts, Hawai’i has a lot to offer.

 Bringing the right travel gear will make your trip more memorable and enjoyable.